Privacy Information

 You also have the right to lodge a complaint with the competent data protection supervisory authority.

-6.4 WITHDRAWAL OF CONSENT
+6.4 REVOCATION OF CONSENT

 6.6 MANDATORY INFORMATION

-6.7 AUTOMATED DECISION MAKING
+6.7 AUTOMATED DECISION-MAKING

-We do not carry out automated decision-making including profiling.
+We do not carry out automated decision-making, including profiling.

-6.8 RETENTION AND DELETION
+6.8 STORAGE AND DELETION

-6.9 TECHNICAL AND ORGANIZATIONAL DATA SECURITY MEASURES
+6.9 TECHNICAL AND ORGANIZATIONAL MEASURES FOR DATA SECURITY

-6.10 CHANGES TO THIS PRIVACY NOTICE
+6.10 CHANGES TO THIS PRIVACY POLICY